Clan Primrose: Origins

-17th Century & Civil War
+17th century and Civil War

 Gilbert's son was Gilbert Primrose (minister) (1580?–1641), one of the Ministers of the reformed church at Bordeaux, and afterwards of the French Protestant Church of London.
 He was appointed Chaplain to King James VI of Scotland (later also King of England and King of Ireland) and Charles I of England.
 In 1628 he became Dean of Windsor.
 A grandson of Henry was James Primrose (d.
 1641) who was Clerk of the Privy Council of Scotland and was the second son of Archibald Primrose of Culross and of Burnbrae, Perthshire (c.1538–?), by Margaret Bleau of Castlehill, Perthshire.
 By his first wife, Sibylla Miller, James had a son Gilbert, and six daughters, of whom Alison became the second wife of George Heriot [q. v.], jeweller to James VI.
 By his second wife, Catharine, daughter of Richard Lawson of Boghall, he had six daughters and six sons, including Archibald.

 James Primrose died in 1641 and was succeeded in the office of Clerk to the Privy Council of Scotland by his son, Archibald Primrose, Lord Carrington who supported the royalist James Graham, 1st Marquess of Montrose.
 He joined Montrose after his victory at the Battle of Kilsyth.
 Archibald Primrose was the king's lieutenant at the Battle of Philiphaugh where he was captured.
 He was tried and found guilty of treason, and although his life was spared, he was held in prison until Montrose was ordered by Charles I to disband his army and leave the kingdom.
 Primrose was later released and knighted by the king.

 In 1648 he joined in the Engagers, a scheme to rescue Charles I from the English Parliamentarians, and although the plan was a failure, he survived to join Charles II of England on his march into England in 1651 and fought at the Battle of Worcester.
 Charles made him a baronet.
 The king fled into exile and the Primrose estates were sequestrated.

 The Primrose estates were restored after the Restoration of 1660, and Primrose was appointed a judge of the Supreme Court and Lord Clerk Register of Scotland.
 He took the title, "Lord Carrington" and was opposed to the policies of the Duke of Lauderdale.
 Primrose resigned his offices, but from 1676 to 1678 he was lord Justice General.
 Later he acquired the barony of Barnbougle and Dalmeny which remains the seat of the family to this day.